Jc-Xi/Decentralized_RL/README.md

-A Decentralized RL Model For Power System
+A Decentralized RL Model for a Three-Area Power System